Future Plans for Trimontium

 This is a story that is very relevant in the modern world, linking to Scottish cultural identity and perceptions around this and paralleling a world in tension between the movement of people, ideas and beliefs.
-We need to raise the additional funds to bring this important story to life and to a much wider audience.
-The lessons we can learn from our past can ensure we can better understand the present and safeguard the future of our world.

 Please consider supporting us today by clicking on Donate – a donation, no matter the size, will make a significant difference to our future enabling us to:

 - Improve visitor facilities; provide more display areas; general storage and an independent street-front entrance.
 Improving security and environmental conditions for the benefit of the collection and to enable more loans from other museums.

 - Create improved facilities for learning and engagement activities to support our established programme of school visits and lifelong learning activities